RootMyTV/RootMyTV.github.io/README.md

 # Is my TV vulnerable?

+---

+*Update (2022-12-24)*: **The vulnerabilities used by RootMyTv (both v1 and v2) have been patched by LG.
+RootMyTV is unlikely to work on firmware released since mid-2022.**
+If you get a `"Denied method call "download" for category "/""` error, your TV is patched.
+If your TV reboots but Homebrew Channel is not installed, it is likely patched.
+Firmware downgrades are no longer possible without already having root access.

+---

 At the time of writing the original exploit (RootMyTV v1 - 2021-05-15), all webOS versions between 3.4 and 6.0 we tested (TVs released between mid-2017 and early-2021) are supported by this exploit chain.
 Around June-July 2021 LG